Is email marketing going to be the victim of a slow death of 1,000 cuts? While data say yes we think not.

 There are many reasons this is happening.
 To start, people began turning more and more to social media to get their daily dose of news and insight.
 More recently, they’re leaning on YouTube and podcasts.
 Simultaneously, while the email inbox used to sit at the heart of a busy executive’s day, more organizations have moved internal communications to Slack or Teams channel.
 In short, people are spending less of their day in their inbox.

-In fact, in our latest survey on thought leadership, 163 B2B marketers and editorial leaders ranked email marketing just 6th on a list of most effective promotional tactics.
+In fact, in our 2022 survey on thought leadership, conducted in partnership with Buday Thought Leadership Partners, 163 B2B marketers and editorial leaders ranked email marketing just 6th on a list of most effective promotional tactics.

 B2B Email Marketing is Alive and Well